 krishnah svayam samabhavat paramah puman yo

-govindam adi-purusham tam aham bhajami”
+govindam adi-purusham tam aham bhajami

-Ram Navami in 2021 falls on 21st of April, Wednesday.
+Ram Navami in 2022 falls on 10th of April, Sunday.

-Ram Navami Madhyahna Muhurat – 11:02:08 AM to 01:38:08 PM
+Ram Navami Madhyahna Muhurat – 11:06 AM to 01:39 PM

-Duration – 02 Hours 36 Mins
+Duration – 02 Hours 33 Mins

-Ram Navami Madhyahna Moment – 12:20:09 PM
+Ram Navami Madhyahna Moment – 12:23 PM

 Birth of Rama – the legend and the astrology facts

 begins with the King of Lanka, the mighty Ravan.
 During Ravan’s rule, the population was mercilessly terrorized, and people wished to attain freedom from the demons king and his menacing soldiers.

 However, no simple man could defeat the king because he had acquired the blessing of Lord Brahma which meant that he would never get killed by the Gods or Yakshas (demigod).
 Therefore, Ravan had become the most powerful being in the world and his might knew no bounds.
-Due to this terrorism and threat, all Gods made their way to the eternal savior Lord Vishnu and requested his help in handling the situation and freeing humankind from the menace of Ravan.
+Due to this terrorism and threat, all gods made their way to the eternal savior Lord Vishnu and requested his help in handling the situation and freeing humankind from the menace of Ravan.

 Lord Vishnu acquiesced and this led him to take the incarnation of Lord Ram on Earth.
 Lord Ram was born to Kausalya, the wife of King Dasaratha, and he went on to defeat the monstrous King Ravan and free the people from his clutches.
-Ever since the day of Lord Ram’s birth is celebrated as Ram Navami
+Ever since, the day of Lord Ram’s birth is celebrated as Ram Navami